Sunday, September 23, 2007

 Above: The Rape of the Sabine Women, sculptured by Giambologna (1579-1583)

-Above right: The Ponte Vecchio (The Old Bridge) crosses the Arno River
+Above left: The Ponte Vecchio (The Old Bridge) crosses the Arno River

 Photos of Basilica di Santa Croce (Basilica of the Holy Cross) below: